Office of the Diocesan Bishop

 Responding to the call to protect children and young people from sexual abuse, Bishop Zubik also developed strong programs to address misconduct by clergy and others in ministry.
 For each year during his tenure, audits conducted on behalf of the National Review Board established by the United States Conference of Catholic Bishops found both the Dioceses of Green Bay and Pittsburgh to be in full compliance with the national standards for creating and maintaining safe environments for children.

 In May 2004, Bishop Zubik accepted a three-year term to the Board of Advisors of the University of St. Mary of the Lake Mundelein Seminary in Chicago, and in November 2004, he was elected chairman of the United States Conference of Catholic Bishops’ Committee on the Laity, a three-year term that began in November 2005.

-He currently serves on seven committees of the United States Conference of Catholic Bishops—as Chair of the Committee on Clergy, Consecrated Life and Vocations; the Committee on Domestic Justice and Human Development; the Subcommittee on the Catholic Campaign for Human Development; the Catholic Communications Campaign Subcommittee; as a Consultant to the Committee on Divine Worship, and as an alternate to both the Administrative Committee as well as the Committee on Priorities and Plans.
+He currently serves on four committees of the United States Conference of Catholic Bishops—the Committee on Clergy, Consecrated Life and Vocations; the Catholic Communications Campaign Subcommittee; and as an alternate to both the Administrative Committee as well as the Committee on Priorities and Plans.

 Bishop Zubik is the fifth native son to lead the Diocese of Pittsburgh.
 Bishop J. F. Regis Canevin, who led the diocese from 1904-1921, and his successor, Bishop Hugh C. Boyle, who led the diocese until 1950, were born in areas that at the time were part of the diocese’s territory.
 Bishop Vincent M. Leonard, who led the diocese during the 1970’s, and Donald Cardinal Wuerl were native Pittsburghers.